ibm-cloud-docs/billing-usage/billing-faq.md

  * The duration that memory is used.

 Multiply the two values together, and the result is the GB-hour.

+## How are bandwidth overage charges calculated for Bare Metal Servers and Virtual Servers?
+{: #bandwidth-usage}
+{: faq}

+IBM Cloud systems monitor all inbound and outbound traffic for a server regardless of the type of traffic.
+Based on the allocated bandwidth for a server, overages are assessed for excess traffic, which is monitored at the network switch level.
+Monitor your bandwidth usage with bandwidth graphs.
+For information, see [Viewing bandwidth graphs](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs).

+## How do I prevent bandwidth overages?
+{: #bandwidth-usage-overages}
+{: faq}

+If you have multiple servers provisioned, you can potentially reduce the liklihood of future bandwidth overage charges by pooling your servers' bandwidth.
+For more information, see [Optimizing your bandwidth usage](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs#bm-optimize-bandwidth-usage).
+Alternatively, you can contact an [IBM Cloud Sales](https://{DomainName}/catalog?contactmodule){: external} representative to request a quote for additional server bandwidth.

 ## What happens if my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}